Surythegreat/RLBREAKOUT_ML/Readme.md

         Output layer with units corresponding to the number of possible actions in the game.

 All hidden layers use the ReLU activation function.
-Results
+3)Results

-After training for approximately 5 million frames, the agent learns effective strategies, such as carving a tunnel through the bricks to hit them from above.
+After training for approximately 3 million frames, the agent learns effective strategies, such as carving a tunnel through the bricks to hit them from above.
 The agent's performance is measured by the average reward obtained over a set of evaluation episodes.

 Training Episodes